Converg3nce/matic-docs/docs/develop/plasma-using-metamask.md

 `parentProvider: window.web3`

-The **_withdraw_** function in Plasma bridge involves block proof generation by querying the child chain multiple times and hence it may take a 4-5 seconds for Metamask to popup as it consumes time to build the transaction
+The **_withdraw_** function in Plasma bridge involves block proof generation by querying the child chain multiple times and hence it may take 4-5 seconds for Metamask to popup as it consumes time to build the transaction object.

 ```js
 await maticPoSClient.withdraw(burnTxHash, {